Robot Joint Types: The Essential Introduction

 3 Types of Robot Joint by Actuation Type

-The first way to categorize robot joints is by their actuation type.
-An actuator refers to any mechanical or electromechanical device that creates motion.
-The actuator generates a force using a particular type of energy.
+The first method of categorizing robot joints revolves around their actuation type.
+An actuator refers to any mechanical or electromechanical device that creates motion by generating force through a specific energy form.

-Here are the 3 basic types of robot actuators:
+Here are the three fundamental types of robot actuators:

 1. Electric